 So, this week I’ve written a blog post about choosing your wedding photographer.
-14 years ago I was a bride and didn’t know where to start or what I wanted from one, now I’m actually a photographer and have been for 4+ years, I have a little more insight into what I think is important.
+Fifteen and a half years ago I was a bride to be and didn’t know where to start or what I wanted from one, now I’m actually a photographer and have been for 6+ years, I have a little more insight into what I think is important.
 Theres so much I could probably add to the list, but I don’t want to keep you reading all day.
 So here we go.

 Do you like their style?